Cellular Jail

 About Cellular Jail

-Cellular Jail is a famous colonial prison located in Port Blair on the Andamans Islands and is often identified with words like ‘terror’ and ‘fear’.
-Once built and used by the British to exile political prisoners, it is now an important tourist destination for many as it serves as a historical reminder for one of the darkest chapters in the Indian freedom struggle.
+The Cellular Jail in Andaman, is a famous colonial prison located in Port Blair and is often identified with words like ‘terror’ and ‘fear’.
+Once built and used by the British to exile political prisoners, it is now an important tourist destination since it serves as a reminder of one of the darkest chapters in the history of the Indian freedom struggle.

 Commonly known as “Kala Paani”, this historic jail makes for a grim look into the past and a soul-stirring experience.
-It brings to life the tales of bravery and the sacrifices of the many political prisoners that went through here.
+The Kala Paani jail rooms bring to life many tales of bravery and sacrifice of those who were imprisoned here.

 The unique and intimidating structure of this massive prison is as spine-chilling as the stories it holds.
 And, if you are a history buff or a culture aficionado, you cannot leave Andamans without visiting the Cellular Jail!

-• Enjoy the Light and Sound Show narrated by Om Puri in the evening that takes you through an immersive journey of the entire history of the jail.
+- Enjoy the Cellular Jail Light and Sound Show narrated by Om Puri, in the evening.
+It will take you on an immersive journey of the entire history of the jail.

-The Cellular Jail, about 2 km from the city center is situated in the North-East corner of Port Blair city.
+The Cellular Jail is about 2 km from the city center, and is situated in the North-East corner of Port Blair city.
 It is close to the Aberdeen Jetty (you can go to Ross island from here), Marina Park, Water Sports Complex, and the Bazaar.

 Auto-rickshaws (Tuk Tuks) are easily available for hire to/from here.
 Private chauffeured vehicles or rented two-wheelers are other convenient options of travel, especially if you wish to visit many attractions within the city.

-We recommend that you visit the jail in the afternoon as you have better chances of getting a guide during that time.
-It also leaves enough time for you to travel through the place at an easy pace and explore the park right across, as you wait for the light and sound show to start.
+We recommend that you visit the jail in the afternoon as you have a better chance of getting a guide during this time.
+It also leaves enough time for you to absorb the history of the place at an easy pace.
+You can also make time to explore the park right across, as you wait for the light and sound show to start in the evening.
 Also, the view from the cellular jail watchtower is lovely at this time.

-The Cellular Jail was created over 10 years, from 1896 to 1906 and is said to be the most formidable colonial prison that ever existed in India.
+The Cellular Jail was created over a span of 10 years, from 1896 to 1906 and is said to be the most formidable colonial prison that ever existed in India.

-The sole idea behind its construction was to use it as a place of exclusion and isolation where prisoners would be subjected to harsh treatments in a single cell prison room.
+The sole idea behind its construction was to use it as a place of exclusion and isolation where prisoners would be subjected to harsh treatments in single cell prison rooms.

 Since it was located in one of the most secluded and inaccessible parts of the country, escaping from this jail was nearly impossible.
-Hence, the name “Kala Paani” was given to it, which roughly translates to “death water”.
+Hence the name “Kala Paani”, which roughly translates to “death waters”.

 Inmates of this jail included many notable political figures like Veer Savarkar, Ullashkar Dutt and Yogeshwar Shukla, among others.